brosenan/neutrino/type-classes.md

 ```error
 Expected method1/2 in instance int64 of class foo.
 Found method2/2.
 ```

+Note that the notation `name/number` used by this error message is borrowed from Prolog and represents the name and number of arguments to a method, which are both checked.

 Obviously, it is also illegal to provide too many methods.